The Islands Of Dalmatia, Croatia

-Now I am a fan of Mljet but then when you hear thats its all about nature, peace, quiet and scenery then you will know why!
-Thought by many to be one of the most beautiful islands on the Adriatic I visited way back in the late nineties.
-I recall the scent in the air of pine trees and pretty lake side walks where elderly ladies sell figs, honey and olives at makeshift stalls.
+Now I am a fan of Mljet but then when you hear that it’s all about nature, peace, quiet, and scenery you will know why!
+Thought by many to be one of the most beautiful islands on the Adriatic I visited it way back in the late nineties.
+I recall the scent in the air of pine trees and pretty lakeside walks where elderly ladies sell figs, honey, and olives at makeshift stalls.

 Mljet is a national park with two lakes, Malo and Veliko.
-Within one of those lakes is home to a tiny island called St Mary and a Benedictine monastery which bizarrely sells some of the best ice cream I have ever tasted – funny what you remember !
+Within one of those lakes is home to a tiny island called St Mary and a Benedictine monastery that bizarrely sells some of the best ice creams I have ever tasted – funny what you remember!

-All over Mljet are a criss cross of paths often lined with locals selling honey or olives or oils.
-I always think of Mljet as an ideal place to go if I ever wanted to just switch off and reflect – maybe even write my travel blog – it is so peaceful and full of forest, attractive shorelines, a few hills to keep you fit and then of course you have those lakes.
+All over Mljet are a criss-cross of paths often lined with locals selling honey or olives or oils.
+I always think of Mljet as an ideal place to go if I ever wanted to just switch off and reflect – maybe even write my travel blog – it is so peaceful and full of forest, attractive shorelines, and a few hills to keep you fit and then, of course, you have those lakes.

-I stayed at the Hotel Odisej which is the only hotel on the island although there are a small selection of villas and apartments.
-Its not really a place for the family however I am probably saying that coz I don’t want screaming kids in this little corner of paradise – just me, nature and that ice cream!
+I stayed at the Hotel Odisej which is the only hotel on the island although there is a small selection of villas and apartments.
+It’s not a place for the family however I am probably saying that because I don’t want screaming kids in this little corner of paradise – just me, nature, and that ice cream!

 Sipan is the most populated and largest of the Elafiti islands at 9 km long by 2.5km wide.
 There are two main villages Sipanski Luka and Sudurad where there are the ruins of a castle and palace as well as 30 churches dating back to the middle ages.

-Most people staying on Sipan go for the peace and quiet, the excellent home grown hospitality and the opportunity to explore on foot via a choice of well marked hiking trails.
+Most people staying on Sipan go for the peace, the excellent homegrown hospitality, and the opportunity to explore on foot via a choice of well-marked hiking trails.
 Way back in early 2000 I stayed at the Hotel Bozica which is a lovely quality hotel in a great location overlooking a secluded and charming bay in Sudurad.
-Dubrovnik is accessible by ferry from Sipan making a two centre stay an attractive option.
+Dubrovnik is accessible by ferry from Sipan making a two-center stay an attractive option.

-Sipan definitely has a magic to it that is very appealling to many UK guests who just want to switch off relax and enjoy local food, wine and hospitality.
+Sipan has a magic to it that is very appealing to many UK guests who just want to switch off relax and enjoy local food, wine, and hospitality.

-Sipan is perfect for couples looking to relax or a family holiday without the modern day frills.
+Sipan is perfect for couples looking to relax or on a family holiday without the modern-day frills.

-My main memory of Lopud is taking a group of travel agents to the Hotel Lafodia when it was so sadly damaged from the war that it was rather difficult to “sell” it to the agents.
+My main memory of Lopud is taking a group of travel agents to the Hotel Lafodia when it was so badly damaged from the war that it was rather difficult to “sell” it to the agents.
 I always remember thinking as we sailed away that one day this island will prove everyone’s doubts wrong.
 Would love to take those same travel agents back and see what they think now!
-Its glorious !
+It’s glorious!

-Lopud is ideal for a families with children wanting that peaceful, safe, traffic free holiday experience.
+Lopud is ideal for families with children wanting that peaceful, safe, traffic-free holiday experience.

 The “Church of our lady” from the 13th century is a popular attraction.